microsoft/TypeScript/CONTRIBUTING.md

 ## Tips

+### Using a development container

+This repository includes a [development container](https://code.visualstudio.com/docs/remote/containers) that you can use to quickly create an isolated development environment with all the tools you need to start working on TypeScript.
+To get started with a dev container and VS Code, either:

+- Clone the TypeScript repository locally and use the `Open Folder in Container` command.
+- Use the `Clone Repository in Container Volume` command to clone the TypeScript repository into a new container.

 ### Faster clones

 The TypeScript repository is relatively large.
 To save some time, you might want to clone it without the repo's full history using `git clone --depth=1`.